Banyan in Lomteuheakal

-One of most common fig trees is Chinese banyan (Ficus macrocarpa L.f.) which grows in South-Eastern Asia, China, Australia and many islands in Oceania.
+One of the most common fig trees is the Chinese banyan (Ficus macrocarpa L.f.) which grows in South-Eastern Asia, China, Australia, and many islands in Oceania.

-Chinese banyan for most part grows as banyan – with many trunks scattered over large area.
-Nevertheless it happens that Chinese banyan has its own central trunk and such trees can be extremely large.
+Chinese banyan, for the most part, grows as banyan – with many trunks scattered over a large area.
+Nevertheless, it happens that the Chinese banyan has its own central trunk and such trees can be extremely large.

 Banyans of Tanna

-In the central part of Tanna have been preserved more traditional villages where local people live as if there is no modern age – so called kastom villages.
+In the central part of Tanna are traditional villages where local people live as if there is no modern age – so-called kastom villages.

-Banyans here sustain many kinds of life – many types of insects are associated with them, in the trees live numerous birds and here grow many kinds of other plants, lichens, fungi.
-But according to local beliefs there are also other kinds of beings – there are tales about diverse spirits living in the trees.
+Banyans there sustain many kinds of life – many types of insects are associated with them, in the trees live numerous birds, and there grow many kinds of other plants, lichens, and fungi.
+But according to local beliefs, there are also other kinds of beings – there are tales about diverse spirits living in the trees.

-Some of Tanna banyans belong to the largest trees in the world.
-Thus, locals believe that Kaluas banyan some 6 km to the south from Lomteuheakal is the largest tree in the world.
+Some Tanna banyans belong to the largest trees in the world.
+Thus, locals believe that Kaluas banyan some 6 km to the south of Lomteuheakal is the largest tree in the world.
 Kaluas is an amazing banyan with many trunks and it is even hard to understand where is the main trunk.
-Circumference of this aggregation of trunks is 170 m.
+The circumference of this aggregation of trunks is 170 m.

 Some giant banyan trees are used for ritual purposes, with small houses built in them, e.g. in Yakel village boys after the circumcision live in a house built on the top of a giant banyan tree.
-At the foot of this giant people gather in evenings, drink kava and dance.
-Such place is called nakamal or yimwayim.
+At the foot of this giant people gather in the evenings, drink kava, and dance.
+Such a place is called nakamal or yimwayim.

-Lomteuheakal is not exactly the most traditional village as it is located at a road which crosses the island and is popular tourist route.
-But this place most certainly has traditional flavour.
-The centrepiece of this village is giant banyan at the road.
-Next to the banyan is marketplace (former nakamal?) where locals are trading fruits and vegetables.
-Tree seems to be a popular gathering place.
+Lomteuheakal is not exactly the most traditional village as it is located on a road that crosses the island and is a popular tourist route.
+But this place most certainly has a traditional flavor.
+The centerpiece of this village is a giant banyan on the road.
+Next to the banyan is a marketplace (former nakamal?) where locals are trading fruits and vegetables.
+The tree seems to be a popular gathering place.